 Battery Life

-Both offer decent battery lives.
-The Lenovo Flex 15 can last about 8 hours under consistent use.
-The convertible also supports fast charge and it can get it to 80 per cent an hour.
+Both offer decent battery life.
+The Lenovo Flex can last about 8 hours under consistent use.
+The convertible also supports a fast charge and it can get it to 80 per cent an hour.

 Lenovo Flex Vs Lenovo Yoga – Which One Should You Get?

-The Lenovo Yoga 730 is the better option.
+Overall, the Lenovo Yoga 730 is the better option.
 It has a solid build quality, display and performance.
-In addition to that, one of the few affordable laptops to have a Thunderbolt 3 port.
+In addition to that, one of the few affordable laptops to have a Thunderbolt port.

-Also, it is a well-designed laptop that gives off a better “premium” look than the Lenovo Flex 15.
+A well-designed laptop that gives off a better “premium” look than the Lenovo Flex.

 The Lenovo Flex 15 still overs great value.
 An affordable convertible laptop with decent performance and display.
 You can easily upgrade the RAM if you want more performance out of it.